ChristofSeiler/RWTH_Compute_Cluster/README.md

 R -e "rmarkdown::render('Reanalysis_Aghaeepour2017_Poisson.Rmd')"
 ```

-* You need to specify the UM project in your job scripts `submit.sh`:
+* To submit the script to the scheduler:

 ```{bash}
 sbatch submit.sh